MauriceElliott/MAGIos/LLM_RULES.md

 ### Code Changes

-- Prioritize Swift solutions over C solutions
+- Prioritize Swift solutions over C solutions (except for memory management)
+- Full C memory management implementations are encouraged for performance and compatibility
 - Maintain existing Evangelion theming in all modifications
 - Preserve the artistic nature of the project - don't over-optimize for practical use
 - Keep the 32-bit architecture constraint